 For California resident graduate students, the fees for the 2013-2014 academic year are $7,900.75 per semester; for nonresidents and international students, $15,451.75 per semester.
 These fees include a health insurance fee of $1,386 per semester.
-Health insurance fees may be waived if resident and nonresident graduate students provide verification that they have comparable health insurance coverage.
+Health insurance fees may be waived if resident and nonresident graduate students provide verification of comparable health insurance coverage.

-Fees for the Summer Sessions vary according to the number of units taken and are the same for resident, nonresident, and international students.
+Fees for Summer Sessions vary according to the number of units taken and are identical for resident, nonresident, and international students.
 All fees are subject to change.

 If you have questions about California state residency, contact the residency unit of the Registrar's Office, 120 Sproul Hall, (510) 642-1614.

 UC Berkeley's Graduate School of Education has a strong fellowship program, with numerous avenues for applying for financial support.
-Generally about 60% of the applicants admitted to the GSE, who requested fellowship consideration, receive an award offer.
-Some fees are waived for students in the Principal Leadership Institute.
+Generally about 60% of the applicants admitted to the GSE who request fellowship consideration receive an award offer.
+The School may waive some fees for students in the Principal Leadership Institute.

-Applicants who applied for financial aid receive an offer of financial aid from the Graduate Financial Aid Office at UC Berkeley.
+Successful applicants for financial aid will receive their aid offer from the Graduate Financial Aid Office at UC Berkeley.

 For more fellowship and financial aid information, visit the UC Berkeley Graduate Division website.

 NOTE: The deadline to apply for fellowships is December 3, 2013, if you are not currently a student in the Graduate School of Education.

 Fellowships may provide a stipend, and/or fees and tuition, to support the living and educational expenses of graduate study.
 If you apply for fellowship support, your application will be judged competitively on the basis of the quality of your previous academic work, on the evidence of your ability to do research and other accomplishments, and on your promise of becoming a productive scholar.
 Credential program applicants will be evaluated based on their potential to be successful educators in California schools.